Difference Between Share Transfer and Transmission of Share

 Once approval is secured:

-- A Share Transfer Instrument is executed by both seller and purchaser, endorsed by the company.
-Share Transfer Instrument, signifies that the transferor/seller has transferred his shares to the transferee/buyer, the transferee has accepted such transfer, and that the company has consented to and approved the said transfer of shares.
+2. A Share Transfer Instrument is executed by both seller and purchaser, endorsed by the company.
+The Share Transfer Instrument confirms that the seller has transferred the shares, the buyer has accepted the transfer, and the company has approved the transaction.

 This instrument is crucial; without it, the transfer will not be recognized by the authorities.

-Common Risk: Many investors assume that signing a sale contract is enough.
-Without a properly drafted transfer instrument, BRELA will not update the company records, and the purchaser will not legally become a shareholder.
+Common Risk: Many investors assume that signing a sale agreement is sufficient.
+However, without a properly executed transfer instrument, BRELA will not update the company records, and the purchaser will not be recognised as a legal shareholder.

 D. Payment of Capital Gain Tax and Stamp Duty.

-The taxes are paid to the Tanzania Revenue Authority (TRA), which issues a Tax Clearance Certificate only after these fees are paid.
-This is a mandatory step before the Registrar accepts the transfer.
+These taxes are paid to the Tanzania Revenue Authority (TRA), which issues a Tax Clearance Certificate once payment is confirmed.
+This certificate is required before the Registrar will process the transfer.

 Investor Note: TRA may assess shares at market value, which can differ from the contract price.
 We ensure accurate assessment and compliance, preventing unexpected costs and delays.